What Is Yum Woon Sen?

 Why does my Yum Woon Sen taste flat and underdressed?

 The noodles were cold when the dressing went on.
-Cold glass noodles will not absorb fish sauce and lime juice — the dressing sits on the surface rather than penetrating the noodle, and the salad tastes thin regardless of how much dressing was added.
-Always dress the noodles while they are still warm from cooking.
+Cold glass noodles will not absorb fish sauce and lime juice.
+The dressing sits on the surface rather than penetrating the noodle, and the salad tastes thin regardless of how much dressing was added.
+Always dress the noodles while they are still warm from soaking.
 If the noodles have cooled, briefly rinse them with warm water to bring them back to temperature before dressing.

 How sour should Yum Woon Sen be?

 Very.
 The lime juice is the backbone of this salad, not a finishing note.
-The dressed noodles should taste immediately and clearly sour — present and sharp, noticeable from the first bite.
+The dressed noodles should taste immediately and clearly sour.
 If the sourness is subtle or takes a moment to arrive, add more lime.
 Three tablespoons is the recipe starting point.
 Most people who love this dish end up using more.
 Always have extra lime wedges on the table.

 What are glass noodles and where do I find them?